-We wish as a street to be with us, otherwise it's the street calling."
+What we know that it's better for them to be with us, otherwise it's the street calling."

 So we try to find ways of encouraging them to come, even when this dream has disappeared".

 SPORT, A VECTOR FOR EMANCIPATION